Skip Navigation

 Burj al Arab

-The Burj al Arab (the tower of Arabs) has become a landmark of Dubai virtualy overnight after being finished in 1999.
-The very recognisable building that is shaped to resemble the sail of a Dhow, a local fishing boat.
-The structure is 321 meters tall, and stands on an artificial island 280 meters away from the beach.
+The Burj al Arab (Tower of Arabs) has become a landmark of Dubai since being finished in 1999 and is the fourth tallest hotel in the world.
+The very recognisable building is shaped to resemble the sail of a Dhow, a local fishing boat.
+The structure is 321 metres tall, and stands on an artificial island 280 metres away from the beach.
 It is connected to the mainland by a bridge.
-The building serves as a luxery hotel with 202 rooms.
-A hotel room is not cheap, the cheapest room costs about a thousand US dollars a night, the Royal suits sets you back around 28,000 US dollars.
+The building serves as a luxury hotel with 202 rooms.
+A hotel room is not cheap, with the cheapest room costing about a thousand US$ a night, and the Royal suite setting you back around US$28,000.
 If you want to arrive in style from the airport you can be picked up by a Rolls Royce or a helicopter.
+Although it's often labelled as a 7-star hotel, this star rating system is often the cause of debate.

 Other sights and activities